Calorie Calculator

 Calculate your Basal Metabolic Rate (BMR) - the calories your body burns at complete rest.
 Uses the Mifflin-St Jeor equation for accurate BMR calculation.

-Use Tool βProtein Calculator
+Use Tool βMacro Calculator

-Calculate your daily protein needs based on weight, activity level, and fitness goals.
-Get personalized recommendations for muscle gain, fat loss, or athletic performance with meal distribution guidance.
+Calculate your daily macronutrient needs (protein, carbs, fats) based on your goals.
+Get personalized calorie targets and macro splits for fat loss, muscle gain, or maintenance with meal distribution examples.

-Use Tool βOvulation Calculator
+Use Tool βRunning Pace Calculator

 Use Tool βShare Your Feedback